Waivers, Extensions Q&A

 Individuals who have attempted to repair their vehicle after a failing test may qualify for a repair waiver.
 To qualify for this waiver, you must:

-1. Have an initial failing emissions test and,
+1. Have an baseline failing emissions test:

 *Please see the Forms tab, Repair Waiver request for more information.